draperkm/draperkm/README.md

 **I like solving complex problems**.
 My specialisation is in **Statistics**, **Python**, **AI**.

-- 💪 Always Improving: Machine Learning and Data Science Skills, mathematics and statistics.
+    - Machine Learning and Data Science Skills, mathematics and statistics.

-- 🎯 Currently Learning:
+    - Currently Learning:
     - Software engineering best practices
     - Integration of Python with other backend technologies (Flask/Django/FastAPI)
     - Building RESTful APIs